yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-04/lab/README.md

   * Iterate them with a forEach loop
   * `console.log()` each name
 * You may not use `Buffer.from()` to simply create a buffer `from` chunks of your target code.
 Rather, you will need to work character by character.
-* Verify your work by running `node loop.js` from within the `files` folder and seeing the array items printed out.
+* Verify your work by running `node loop.js` from within the `files` folder and seeing the array items printed out

 ### Part 2: Create an `<article>`
 * Using only buffers and bit manipulation, read the file `pair-programming.txt` from the `files` folder and make the following transformations: